Q: As a Commercial Photographer, what areas of professional photography do you specialise in?

 Q: Do you keep back ups on file?

-A: Yes, jobs are backed up in duplicate on two separate hard drives as well as being delivered to the client.
+A: Yes, jobs are backed up in duplicate and archived on two separate hard drives as well as being delivered to the client.

 Q: Do you shoot video?